jlinoff/pam/README.md

 are presented below as simple types regardless of the underlying HTML element to avoid unnecessary complexity.

-You can change, add or delete record fields here if you wish to customize the user experience but you cannot change the types.
+You can change, add or delete record field _names_ here if you wish to customize the user experience but you cannot change the types.
 For example, you change the record field _note_ from a _textarea_ field to a _text_ field but you cannot change the type _text_.

-These are the default (pre-defined) fields and their associated types.
+These are the default fields and their types.

 <img src="www/help/pam-default-record-fields.png" width="400" alt="default"/>

 > Note that they can be changed at any time.

-The table below presents a brief overview of the field types and when to use them.
+The table below presents a brief overview of the pre-defined record field types and when to use them.
 You can search the web for more details about HTML input types.

 | Type | Usage |
 | ---- | ----- |